 If you’re already planning your next Sunday roast, Christmas or thanksgiving turkey, then you should give this quick chicken brine recipe a go.
 Trust me it would all be worth it in the end.

 Brining works for any part of poultry or unprocessed pork meat.

 When you brine chicken, the salt would break down the cellular structure of the bird and that would allow the flavour in the brine to infuse well into the chicken.
 In lay-mans terms, the brine goes into every part of the poultry making it juicy and moist when you roast, grill or fry it.

 What Is Brining

-Brining which is also similar to marinating is an act of soaking poultry or meat generally in saltwater for some few hours to enhance its flavour, juiciness and tenderness before cooking it.
-You can brine chicken for 30 minutes or up to 24 hours depending on the size.
+Brining which is also similar to marinating is an act of soaking poultry or meat generally in saltwater for a few hours to enhance its flavour, juiciness and tenderness before cooking it.
+You can brine the chicken for 30 minutes or up to 24 hours depending on the size.